This note describes my knowledge of the history of electronic mail and instant messaging.

 I pointed out to him that this was inappropriate and possibly unwelcome, and he said, "but this is important!"

-One interesting point is that Noel and I had foreseen the possibility of inappropriate mass mailing in the original MAIL command, and put in code to prevent it.
+Noel Morris and I had foreseen the possibility of inappropriate mass mailing in the original MAIL command, and put in code to prevent it.
 Then, as now, anti-spam measures were not always effective, and then, as now, the spammer thought that his behavior shouldn't be subject to the rules.

 Now we all have to filter spam.
 I wrote up how I deal with over fifteen thousand spam messages a day.